Explore the world

 Why Study Abroad?

-Fully immersing yourself in another culture is the best way to understand it, and the knowledge and perspective you can gain may deepen the way you understand your own culture as well.
-Studying abroad is a chance to broaden your perspective and make personal connections on a global scale.
+The best way to understand another culture is to fully immerse yourself in it.
+By doing this, we can better understand the differences and interdependencies that characterize our world.
+The new perspectives we gain even help deepen the way we understand our own cultures.
+Studying abroad is also a chance to make personal connections on a global scale.
 That alone is reason enough for us to promote study abroad programs as a crucial element of a college education, but our students find a wide variety of additional reasons to explore their world.

-The chance to study their major from a different point of view and expose themselves to new academic challenges is what pushes many to join an abroad program.
-Others familiarize themselves with the history and culture of a place that's long interested them, many picking up language skills along the way.
-Students also use abroad programs as a chance to actively contribute to bettering their world.
+Many want the chance to study their major from a different point of view and expose themselves to new academic challenges.
+Others look to familiarize themselves with the history and culture of a place that's long interested them, and pick up language skills along the way.
+Students also use study abroad as a chance to actively contribute to bettering their world

 Regardless of what makes you decide to go abroad, you'll have the opportunity to expand your mind and deepen your experience.
-Not only will you reap the personal benefits of a widened perspective, but students who study abroad earn about $7,000 more annually than those who don't.
+Not only will you reap the personal benefits of a widened perspective, but a study of 37,012 students indicated that individuals who study abroad are more likely to see their GPA's increase and graduate on time (Inside Higher Ed).

 Office of International Education